sim4ia/sigir2024/index.md

 ## Updates

+- Our second keynote by Martin Mladenov was confirmed, and we updated information on the panel and the overall schedule.
 - Information on 1st keynote and a list of 1st round of accepted lightning talks are included below.
 - **1st submission round ended** - Thank you for your timely commitment - We will review everything submitted on time and notify all authors ASAP, as originally announced.
 For those of you who were struggling with the deadline or would like to present a lightning talk with very recent results, etc. - The [submission system](https://easychair.org/conferences/?conf=sim4ia-sigir2024) is still open, and as long as there are free slots remaining, you can continue to submit an extended abstract.
 This second round of submissions will end 4 July latest - or whenever all available slots are filled.
 - [Registration information](#registration) included.